SAP-archive/teched2020-DEV164/exercises/ex6/README.md

         <IconTabFilter showAll="true" text="{i18n>msgFilterAll}" key="All" count="{=${sensorModel>/sensors}.length}"/>
 ````

-3. Lets see if your UI5 application is displaying the total number of sensors correctly.
-Therefore switch to the browser tab with the opened application preview.
-Perform a page reload.
+3. Let's see if your UI5 application can display the total number of sensors correctly.
+Switch to the browser tab with the opened application preview and reload the page.
 Do you see *100*?
 Yeah!
 <br>![](images/06_04_0010.png)

 ## Summary

 Hooray!
-You've successfully accomplished [Exercise 6 - Filtering with the IconTabBar](#exercise-6---filtering-with-the-icontabbar).
+You've successfully completed [Exercise 6 - Filtering with the IconTabBar](#exercise-6---filtering-with-the-icontabbar).

 Continue to [Exercise 7 - Fragment containing a SelectDialog](../ex7/README.md).